-High quality teacher and TA intervention programmes will target disadvantaged pupils to close gaps.
+High quality teacher and TA intervention programmes will target disadvantaged and vulnerable pupils to close gaps; we recognise the importance of early, appropriate intervention.
 In addition, the extensive support provided by the pastoral team intends to remove barriers to learning as well supporting social and emotional well-being.